Search

 Detecting the XY problem

-Solving what's actually needed, not what was asked for
+Solving what is actually needed, not what was asked for

 None of that shows up in a GitHub graph.